omeyenburg/double-pendulum-balancing-ai/README.md

 # Pendulum Balancing AI

-This Python program simulates a pendulum on a cart that can move within the range of -1 ≤ x ≤ 1.
+This Python program simulates a double pendulum on a cart that can move within the range of -1 ≤ x ≤ 1.
 An AI, trained using reinforcement learning, balances the pendulum upside down.

 AI inputs:

 - horizontal position of the cart
 - horizontal velocity of the cart
+- horizontal position of the first bob
+- vertical position of the first bob
+- angular velocity of the first bob
-- horizontal position of the bob
+- horizontal position of the second bob
-- vertical position of the bob
+- vertical position of the second bob
-- angular velocity of the bob
+- angular velocity of the second bob

 AI output:

-- horizontal acceleration
+- horizontal acceleration for the cart

 ## Dependencies